What is SharePoint? What can it do for me? What do I need to know about it? Why should I use it?

 SharePoint has been designed to enhance the collaboration experience, especially when it’s paired with other Office 365 apps and services.
 When deployed as part of Office 365, SharePoint creates a virtual workspace that allows teams to meet, complete tasks, and collaborate with one another.

-- SharePoint will always show the latest version of a document, with the option to revert to an earlier version if needed.
+🔄 SharePoint always displays the latest version of a document, with an option to revert to an earlier version if necessary.

-The best thing about SharePoint as a virtual workspace is that you don’t need an IT team to be able to do any of these things – collaboration can be set up from the team leader.
+The best thing about SharePoint as a virtual workspace is that you don’t need an IT team to be able to do any of these things – the team leader can set up a collaboration.

 3. SharePoint Can Help Automate Mundane Tasks

-SharePoint Workflows save you time and effort, while also bringing consistency and efficiency to tasks that your organization performs on a regular basis.
+SharePoint Workflows save you time and effort while also bringing consistency and efficiency to tasks that your organization performs on a regular basis.
 You can think of SharePoint Workflows as a chain of events that happens after you do something with a document or file in your SharePoint environment.
-SharePoint can help you automate mundane tasks, like having to collect signatures or approvals, tracking statuses on documents, providing you with notifications if/when something changes, and more.
+SharePoint can help you automate mundane tasks, like collecting signatures or approvals, tracking statuses on documents, providing notifications if/when something changes, and more.

 ProServeIT’s customers typically use the following five commonly used Workflows within their SharePoint environments: Approval Workflows, Status Workflows, Notification Workflows, Automation Workflows, and Custom Workflows.
-For more information on these workflows, our recent blog can provide some examples of how you can use them in your organization.
+For more information on these workflows, our recent blog can provide some examples of using them in your organization.